Disaster Preparedness - Ready, Get Set, Go

-Residents should be aware of the danger that exists in their area, monitor emergency services websites and local media outlets for information.
-This is the time for preparation and precautionary movement of persons with special needs, mobile property and (under certain circumstances) pets and livestock.
+Residents should be aware of the danger that exists in their area, and monitor emergency services websites and local media outlets for information.
+This is the time for preparation and precautionary movement of persons with special needs, mobile property, and (under certain circumstances) pets and livestock.

 This level indicates there is significant danger to your area, and residents should either voluntarily relocate to a shelter or with family/friends outside of the affected area, or if choosing to remain, to be ready to evacuate at a moment's notice.

 Residents MAY have time to gather necessary items, but doing so is at their own risk.